Stuffed Cherry Tomato BLT Cups

 - While the bacon is cooking, hollow out the cherry tomatoes and make the mayo.
 Cut off the bottoms (they will sit on their tops) and carefully scoop/ shake out the insides with a small spoon.24 cherry tomatoes

 - Whisk all the mayo ingredients together in a small bowl.
-Transfer the mayo to a small resealable plastic bag and cut off the tip.
-Make the hole very small.3 tablespoons real mayonnaise, 2 teaspoons adobo sauce, 1 teaspoon freshly squeezed lime juice, ½ teaspoon soy sauce or coco aminos, ¼ teaspoon sea salt, Optional: 2-3 drops liquid smoke
+Transfer the mayo to a small pastry bag.3 tablespoons mayonnaise, 2 teaspoons adobo sauce, 1 teaspoon freshly squeezed lime juice, ½ teaspoon soy sauce, ¼ teaspoon sea salt, Optional: 2-3 drops liquid smoke

 I love your recipes and your photography is awesome!
 It looks so delicious.